core-wg/oscore/draft-ietf-core-object-security.md

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 11.

-4. For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{sequence-numbers}}.
+4. For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.
 If the client receives a notification for which no Observe request was sent, then go to 11.

-5. Compose the Additional Authenticated Data, as described in {{cose-object}}.
+5. Compose the Additional Authenticated Data, as described in {{AAD}}.

 6. Compute the AEAD nonce